fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

     and! y = bar
     return x + y + z
  }
+// Example.fsx(4,5): error FS0010: Unexpected keyword 'and!' in expression
 ```

 A `let` after the `and!`s but before `return`: